Welcome to Alyssa Rosen, MD Expert, modern psychiatric medicine/Old school

 6. I'm a teenager and I don't want my parents to know what we're talking about.
 Can we keep them out of the session?

 Ok, so totally fair.
 This is super important, and often a barrier to care for teenagers.
-So please read this!
 Anyone I see in the office i treat like an adult (so, bring your adult persona with you--I'm going to treat you that way and I expect you to respond and work with me collaboratlvely like an adult).
 On the first visit, I prefer to have a family member or loved one with every patient, because those folks always add more information and can correct some areas in question.
 That's for EVERYONE!
 With teens, well, let's be real, sometimes a teenager isn't always the most communicative.
 That's ok.
 I just need to get accurate information.
-To be efficient, I want to get as much correct information as quickly as possible so I can get a solid plan worked out with you....but YOU will be part of the plan.
-I will ask your parent or guardian to leave the room as soon as I feel I have the info I need.
+To be efficient, I want to get as much correct information as quickly as possible so I can get a solid plan worked out with you....but YOU will have a say in what is decided.
+I'll ask your parent or guardian to leave the room as soon as I feel I have the info I need.
 That will likely be the entire first session.
-Also, because you are a minor, I need their permission to prescribe anything to you, so it will save time and money if everyone can be there for that first info gathering and planning session.
+Also, because you are a minor, I need their permission to prescribe anything to you, so it will be more efficient if everyone can be there for that first info gathering and planning session.
 Then, after that, anything you tell me confidentially does not leave the room.
-Likewise, if your parents tell me anything. like in a phone call that you didn't know about, I WILL report everything that was said back to you.
+Likewise, if your parents tell me anything. like in a phone call that you didn't know about, I will report everything that was said back to you.
 I work for you, ultimately, not your parents.
-There is one exclusion to this: If you tell me you are thinkinbg of hurting or killing yourself, or someone else, I have to tell them.
+There is one exclusion to this: If you tell me you are thinking of hurting or killing yourself, or someone else, I have to tell them.
 Client safety is foremost, and that is my prime job.
 Otherwise, we will have a relationship that puts you first and in charge.

 7. Do you just pick a medicine for me, or do we discuss it and I get to pick it?

 Big point, I will likely give you numerous options (this is a field where there are many medical and therapeutic paths to healing) and I know different approaches are better for different folks.
-I deal with each person as if I am in their shoes, either as the individual or as the parent/guardian of the child for whom they are caring.
 I typically tell folks what I would do if I'm in their shoes.
 I try to empathasize and think about their worries and needs, and wants.
 In the end, as long as it is safe, and doesn't delay a necessary treatment (when a delay would be dangerous) I will plan and prescribe in a way that makes the client most comfortable.

-8. Do you make me come back often and is my bill going to get gigantic?
+8. Do you make me come back often ?

 All that said, if we are working to adjust and or correct a regimen, if there is a period of instability, we must see each other more often.
 And, treating on the phone is not the way I want to, or is ideal, to do.
 So we may see each other more often, but once stable, without changes, I will see folks every three to six months.
 I will always keep in mind whether the visit is necessary, but when it is, we have to do it.